 5. La Rotonda Foschini

-One of the first places I saw in Ferrara — I stumbled into it just after getting off the train, dragging my suitcase toward the apartment.
-It was evening, and the courtyard was glowing.
-I wasn’t even sure what it was at first, but it looked magical.
+One of the first places I stumbled into in Ferrara — suitcase in tow, fresh off the train — was this glowing circular courtyard.
+At first I wasn’t even sure what it was, but it looked magical.

-La Rotonda Foschini is a circular inner courtyard of the city’s 18th-century Communal Theater, just across from the castle on Corso della Giovecca 22.
-The theater opened in 1773 and has been renovated recently — beautifully so.
-The soft lighting, curved architecture, and unexpected quiet make it feel like a hidden stage.
-Even if you’re just passing through, it’s worth stopping and standing still for a minute.
+La Rotonda Foschini is the inner courtyard of Ferrara’s 18th-century Communal Theater, opened in 1798 and beautifully restored in recent years.
+The soft lighting, curved walls, and perfect symmetry make it feel like a hidden stage.
+Even if you’re just passing through, it’s worth pausing for a minute, standing still, and looking up.

 6. Diamond Palace (Palazzo dei Diamanti)